getsentry/sentry-php/UPGRADE-2.0.md

   $client->getConfig()->getErrorTypes();
   ```

-- The `Client::getDefaultProcessors` method has been removed.
+- The `Raven_Client::getDefaultProcessors` method has been removed.

-- The `Client::message` method has been removed.
+- The `Raven_Client::message` method has been removed.

-- The `Client::captureQuery` method has been removed.
+- The `Raven_Client::captureQuery` method has been removed.

-- The `Client::captureMessage` method has changed its signature by removing the
+- The `Raven_Client::captureMessage` method has changed its signature by removing the
   `$stack` and `$vars` arguments.

   Before: